MikeOSS and the New Bargaining Power in Legal AI

 Most firms focus on visible work at risk: commoditized, high-volume matters with price pressure.
 But a bigger risk is work leaving the firm unnoticed.
 When clients handle legal matters elsewhere, no one notices until the pattern has continued for months.
 The key question is not where price pressure appears, but where work disappears before you see it.

 The most exposed position, in my experience, is serving clients you barely know.
 If you do not truly understand these clients’ businesses, you will not spot a problem before it becomes a decision.
 When a $20/month tool is viable, the client weighs it against your cost.
 If your value is not clear, they choose differently.
-They will not say why.
-They will simply stop calling.
+They will not say why; they will simply stop calling.

 A general counsel in Um’s analysis said it plainly: “If a firm isn’t cannibalizing its own inefficient billable hours, we will find a firm that will.”

 Um described how this pressure arrives to a room full of managing partners in London.
 It never comes as one event.
-New business gets harder to win and existing matters shrink.
-Realization rates slip.
-And it will be hard to say why.
+New business gets harder to win, and existing matters shrink.
+Realization rates slip, and it will be hard to say why.

 If you are asking the right questions, you are already ahead.
 A Cleary senior partner advised: envision the business that would put yours out of business.
 This explains the threat faster than any market analysis.